Cosylab/autoparamDriver/docs/source/introduction.rst

 Here, the macro ``$(PORT_NAME)`` refers to an instance of a driver derived from :cpp:class:`Autoparam::Driver`.
 When the record is initialized, the driver will be given the entire reason string.
-It is split on spaces and the first word is called a **function** while the rest are called **arguments**.
-To be more
+It is split on the first space and the first word (in the above example, "this") is called a **function** while the rest are called **arguments**.
-explicit:

-* function: "this"
-* argument 1: "is"
-* argument 2: "a"
-* argument 3: "reason"
-* argument 4: "string"

 The combination of a function and its arguments is called a **process variable (PV)**.
 Any record referring to the same combination of function and arguments